Venafi/vcert/README-CLI-CLOUD.md

 2. You have successfully registered for a CyberArk Certificate Manager, SaaS account, have been granted at least the "Resource Owner" role, and know your API key.
-You can use the `getcred` action to [register and obtain an API key](#registering-and-obtaining-an-api-key), but you will need an administrator to update your role if there are already 3 or more users registered for your company in CyberArk Certificate Manager, SaaS.
+You can use the `getcred` action to [register and obtain an API key](#registering-and-obtaining-an-api-key), but you will need an administrator to update your role if there are already 3 or more users registered for your company.
 Alternatively, you have configured a service account, the service account has been granted the "Resource Owner" role, you have the `token URL` and have obtained a `JWT` from the Identity Provider associated to the service-account.
 3. A CA Account and Issuing Template exist and have been configured with: